 Implement a multi-channel engagement strategy.

-With so much information flooding our newsfeeds and inboxes, you will need to do more this year than previous years to capture your stakeholder's attention.
+With so much information flooding our newsfeeds and inboxes, you will need to do more each year to capture your stakeholder's attention.
 If your organization has relied on direct mail annual appeals in the past, create corresponding digital appeals to guarantee you reach your stakeholders where they are most susceptible to messages.

 With so little time left in the year, let your content do the work for you by translating one piece for multiple platforms.
 For example, one video testimony from one of your programs’ beneficiaries could become:

-- A series of shorter videos for Instagram, Twitter, or TikTok
+A series of shorter videos for Instagram, Threads, Twitter/X, or TikTok

-- An e-blast asking stakeholders to donate to continue that program in 2021 (try a quote from the testimony as your subject line)
+An e-blast asking stakeholders to donate to continue that program next year (try a quote from the testimony as your subject line)